SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Rainbow replied, “Okay, sounds exciting.”
 She turned to Rarity and asked, “Does this surprise involve you or is it a Pinkie thing?”

-"It's an 'us' kind of surprise," Rarity said, trying not to give it away.
+"It's an *us* kind of surprise," Rarity said, trying not to give it away.

-Before Rainbow could speak again, Rarity had hugged her.

-"Nice to see you again," Rarity said to Rainbow.
+Before Rainbow could reply, Rarity said, "Nice to see you again."

-"Same," Rainbow said to Rarity, returning the hug.
+"Same," Rainbow said.

-After the hug was over, Rarity went to Fluttershy and hugged her, "I'm glad you could make it darling."
+Rarity turned to Fluttershy, "I'm glad you could make it darling."

-"Glad to be here Rarity," Fluttershy said with a smile as she returned the hug.
+"Glad to be here Rarity," Fluttershy said with a smile.

-After the hug, their next guest knocked on the door.

-Everypony turned to the door as Pinkie trotted to it and opened it, revealing Applejack.

-Applejack trotted into the room, Pinkie closing the door behind her.
-She soon found herself the recipient of a Pinkie Pie hug, and returned it.
+Moments later Applejack trotted through the door.

+Pinkie hugged Applejack, who hugged back.

 After the hug was over, Pinkie said, “Once Twilight gets here, we can get this party started.”

-Rarity said, "Welcome Applejack," before giving her a hug.
+Rarity said, "Welcome Applejack."

-Applejack returned the hug, "Thank you kindly."

-After the hug was over, Applejack asked, "What's the occasion?
+Applejack replied, "Thank you kindly.
+What's the occasion?
 Or is it a regular Pinkie party?"

 Rarity answered, "You'll know soon enough, just waiting on Twilight."

-As if on cue, somepony knocked on Pinkie’s door, Pinkie went and opened it, revealing their final guest, Twilight.
+As if on cue, seconds later, Twilight opened Pinkie's door.
+"Hello everypony."

-“Everypony is here!”
-Pinkie said excitedly as she led Twilight into the room, closing the door behind them.

-Pinkie hugged Twilight, who returned it.
+Pinkie hugged Twilight.
+"Hi Twilight."

-Rarity joined the hug, making it a group hug.

 After the hug was over, Pinkie said, "Thank you all for coming, it means a lot to me and Rarity."